uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 Even on standard computers, it is important to think carefully about the number of bits you will need.
 For example, if you have a field in your database that could be either "0", "1", "2", or "3" (perhaps representing the four bases that can occur in a DNA sequence), and you used a 64 bit number for every one, that will add up as your database grows.
 If you have 10,000,000 items in your database, you will have wasted 62 bits for each one (only 2 bits is needed to represent the 4 numbers in the example), a total of 620,000,000 bits, which is around 74 MB.
-If you are doing this a lot in your database, that will really add up -- human DNA has about 3 billion base pairs in it, so it's incredibly wasteful to use more than 2 bits for each one.
+If you are doing this a lot in your database, that will really add up &ndash; human DNA has about 3 billion base pairs in it, so it's incredibly wasteful to use more than 2 bits for each one.

 And for applications such as Google Maps, which are storing an astronomical amount of data, wasting space is not an option at all!